PostHog/posthog.com/contents/docs/privacy/telemetry.md

 -   Company name if provided
 -   The host

-### PostHog Cloud
+## PostHog Cloud

 We track product usage with our own product – the same you will be using – by default.
+This includes information on how our users utilize our product, which helps us ship and improve features.

+## Anonymizing or opting-out of tracking

+If you wish to anonymize your data, you can do so any time by visiting your personal settings, and choosing to 'Anonymize Data Collection'.
+We will continue to track events about your usage, but we will no longer associate them with your account's email.

-However, you can choose to opt-out of tracking we can opt you out – if you are an existing or prospective customer, talk to us about it.
+If instead you would like to opt-out of all tracking - whether you're an existing or prospective customer - please email us at hey@posthog.com.